ozontech/testo/docs/migration.md

 One flag caveat: testify method filters like `-run 'TestMySuite/TestFoo'` stop matching after migration, because Testo inserts a hidden `testo!` level into test names.
-Update CI filters to use `-testo.m` - see [how to run and skip specific tests](./how-to.md#how-to-run-and-skip-specific-tests).
+Update CI filters to use `-testo.m`.
+See [how to run and skip specific tests](./how-to.md#how-to-run-and-skip-specific-tests).

 `T` here is your own type built on `*testo.T` - in the simplest case